A common reaction we hear from cycling newbies looking for their first new bike is “Wow, bikes are really expensive!”

 Bike Manufacturing Location and Cost of Labor

 The cost of labor can have a significant effect on the price of a bike.
+When is comes to cycling statistics, one of the key levers in the ultimate bike cost is where and how it is built.
 In general, bikes made in countries where labor costs are low will be less expensive than those made in countries where labor costs are high.
 This is because the cost of labor is a major component of the overall cost of producing a bike.
 For example, bikes made in countries like China and Taiwan, where labor costs are relatively low, may be less expensive than bikes made in the United States or Europe, where labor costs are higher.